Eseperio/yii2-files-catalog/readme.md

 #### To do:
-[ ] Check whether new version is of the same type of previous file.
+- [ ] Check whether new version is of the same type of previous file.
 Allow disable this via module config.
+- [ ] Improve how different InodeTypes are handled.
+Currently only File type allows versioning, making it so much different from the other types.